 Jump to:

-Move over Mrs. Fields and Chips Ahoy, these cookies are definitely worthy of a 5 star!
-If you love cookies as much as we do, be sure to check out our entire cookie recipe collection - don't miss my almond butter oatmeal cookies!
+If you love this dessert as much as we do, be sure to check out our entire cookie recipe collection - like these almond butter oatmeal cookies!

 Ingredients You Need For This Recipe